rexresearch

 FIGS. 6 to 12 as follows:

-In these various drawings the direction of the airflow relative
+In these various drawings the direction of the airflow

-vortex will be located by experiment if the position of the
+position of the vortex will be located by experiment if the

-centre needs to be known.
+position of the centre needs to be known.

-It is known that the efficiency of the crossflow rotor increases
+It is known that the efficiency of the crossflow rotor

-various means shown in FIGS. 6 to 12.
+is enhanced by various means shown in FIGS. 6 to 12.

 In FIG. 6 the shroud 3 has its front end turned inward at 3a,